mapmyfitness/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - It is preferred to use one `var` declaration for multiple variables and declare each variable on a newline.

     ```javascript
+    // preferred
+    var items = getItems(),
+        goSportsTeam = true,
+        dragonball = 'z';
+    ```

+  - It is also acceptable to use multiple var statements as needed.

+    ```javascript
-    // bad
+    // acceptable
     var items = getItems();
     var goSportsTeam = true;
     var dragonball = 'z';

-    // good
-    var items = getItems(),
-        goSportsTeam = true,
-        dragonball = 'z';
     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.